SenftGmbH/bedaplan/README.md

 on a mobile or tablet and get their next tasks on it and can manage the time they need for them.

-The idea is to write it as Webfrontend using php and mysql at the server.
+The idea is to write it as webfrontend using php and mysql at the server.

-More informations in the wike from bedaplan on github.
+More informations in the wiki from bedaplan on github.

 Contact: a.nitschke@senft-betonbohren.de